Types of espresso machines you need to know!

 Heat exchanger

 An espresso machine with a heat exchanger means that it has two water circulation systems.
-Since the boiler is not completely filled with water, steam can be created at the top of the boiler.
-During brewing, the machine circulates fresh water through the large boiler where it is heated to the optimal brewing temperature and then directed to the brew group and down to the coffee puck.
-Thus, fresh water is always used to brew espresso.
-As an E61 group constantly circulates the brewing water through the brew head, you get very temperature-stable brewing water.
-When frothing milk, the steam that has previously been in the upper part of the boiler is released and the steam pressure is built up again
+Since the boiler is not completely filled with water, steam can be created on the top of the boiler.
+When brewing, the machine circulates the fresh water through the large boiler where it is heated to the optimal brewing temperature and then led to the brewing group and down to the coffee puck.
+This means that fresh water is always used to brew espresso.
+As an E61 group constantly circulates the brewing water through the brewing head, you get a very temperature-stable brewing water.
+When frothing milk, the steam that was previously in the upper part of the boiler is released and builds up the steam pressure again.

-Advantage: Cheaper than espresso machines with double boilers and can froth milk and brew simultaneously.
+Advantage: Cheaper than espresso machines with double boilers and can both froth milk and brew at the same time.

-Disadvantage: Less control over brewing temperature (except heat exchangers with PID) and requires a so-called “Cooling flush” before each brewing.
+Disadvantage: Less control over the brewing temperature (except for heat exchangers with PID) and need to perform a so-called “Cooling flush” before each brewing.

 Recommended espresso machines: Rocket Appartamento, Profitec Pro 500